peshmerge/invitation-codes-gravityforms-add-on/readme.txt

-=== Invitation Codes: Gravityforms Add-on ===
+=== Regex Textfield: Gravityforms Add-on ===

 Contributors: peshmerge
-Tags: gravityforms, gravity form, invitation codes Requires at least: 5.5
+Tags: gravityforms, gravity form,
+Requires at least: 5.5
-Tested up to: 6.0.2
+Tested up to: 6.1
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin and GravityForms addon to enable users to use custom invitation codes in combination with GravityForms.
+A WordPress plugin and GravityForms addon to enable users to use regex string on text input field to control user input.

 == Description ==

-This plugin is created to enable WordPress site owners to specify a custom invitation code to be used with Gravity Forms.
+This plugin is created to enable WordPress site owners to specify a regex string to be used with Gravity Forms text fields.
-Once an invitation code is specified on a form, the user can't submit that form until that invitation code is entered in the field during the form submission.
+Once a regex string is specified, the user can't submit that form until the user enters a text that comply with the regex string.
-This plugin can be combined with the Gravity Forms User Registration Add-On to make sure that only people with a correct invitation code can register on your website.

 == Installation ==

 1. Upload the plugin folder to your /wp-content/plugins/ folder.
 2. Go to the **Plugins** page and activate the plugin.
 3. Create a GrvityForm form and go the edit page.
-4. Within the Advanced Fields section in the editor, select "Invitation Code".
+4. Within the Advanced Fields section in the editor, select "Regex Textfield".
-5. In the General tab of the Field Settings fill in the Invitation Code you want.
+5. In the General tab of the Field Settings fill in the regex string you want.
 6. In the Appearance tab of the Field Settings, you can specify the "Custom Validation Message".
-This message will be shown to the user when a wrong invitation code is submitted.
+This message will be shown to the user when a wrong input is given is submitted.

 == Frequently Asked Questions ==